-27 In addition to the mostly domestic enablers listed previously, some cities have also benefited from 28 working with international networks.
-The Global Covenant of Mayors for Climate and Energy 29 (Covenant of Mayors 2019), the World Mayors Council on Climate Change, ECLEI, C40, and UNDRR 30 (ECLEI 2019; C40 Cities 2019; UN- UNDRR 2019) have provided targeted support, disseminated 31 information and tools, and sponsored campaigns (Race to Zero) to motivate cities to embrace climate 32 and sustainability objectives.
-Despite this support, it should be stressed that most cities are in the early 33 stages of climate planning (Climate-Adapt 2019; Eisenack and Reckien 2013; Reckien et al. 2018).
-34 Furthermore, in some cases city policymakers may fail to highlight the synergies and trade-offs between 35 climate and sustainable development or rebrand GHG-intensive practices as 'sustainable' in relevant 36 plans (Tozer 2018).
+In addition to the mostly domestic enablers listed previously, some cities have also benefited from working with international networks.
+The Global Covenant of Mayors for Climate & Energy (Covenant of Mayors 2019), the World Mayors Council on Climate Change, ECLEI, C40, and UNDRR (C40 Cities 2019; ECLEI 2019; UNDRR 2019) have provided targeted support, disseminated information and tools, and sponsored campaigns (Race to Zero) to motivate cities to embrace climate and sustainability objectives.
+Despite this support, it should be stressed that most cities are in the early stages of climate planning (Eisenack and Reckien 2013; Reckien et al. 2018; Climate-ADAPT 2019).
+Furthermore, in some cases city policymakers may fail to highlight the synergies and trade-offs between climate and sustainable development or rebrand GHG-intensive practices as 'sustainable' in relevant plans (Tozer 2018).

-37 With regard to city networks, Chapter 8, Section 8.5 concluded that the importance of urban-scale 38 policies for sustainability has increasingly been recognized by international organizations and national 39 and regional governments.
-For example, in 2015, more than 150 national leaders adopted the UN's 2030 Sustainable Development Agenda, including stand-alone SDG 11, "make cities and human 40 41 settlements inclusive, safe, resilient and sustainable" (United Nations 2015 p.
+With regard to city networks, Section 8.5 concludes that the importance of urban-scale policies for sustainability has increasingly been recognised by international organisations and national and regional governments.
+For example, in 2015, more than 150 national leaders adopted the UN's 2030 Sustainable Development Agenda, including stand-alone SDG 11 (sustainable cities and communities) (UN 2015 p.
 14).
-The following year, 42 170 countries agreed to the UN New Urban Agenda (NUA), a central part of which is recognizing the 43 importance of national urban policies (NUPs) as a key to achieving national economic, social and 44 environmental goals (United Nations 2015a, 2017).
-Similarly, the Sendai Framework for Disaster Risk 45 Reduction identifies the need to focus on unplanned and rapid urbanization to reduce exposure and 46 vulnerability to the risks of disasters (United Nations 2015b).
+The following year, 170 countries agreed to the UN New Urban Agenda (NUA), a central part of which is recognising the importance of national urban policies (NUPs) as a key to achieving national economic, social and environmental goals (United Nations 2015a 2017).
+Similarly, the Sendai Framework for Disaster Risk Reduction identifies the need to focus on unplanned and rapid urbanisation to reduce exposure and vulnerability to the risks of disasters (United Nations 2015b).

 For many cities, a key to reorienting development paths will be investing in sustainable, low-carbon infrastructure.
-Because infrastructure has a long lifetime and influences everything from lifestyle choices to consumption patterns, decisions over an estimated USD90 trillion of infrastructure investment (from now to 2030) will be critical in order to avoid becoming locked into unsustainable paths (WRI 2016).
+Because infrastructure has a long lifetime and influences everything from lifestyle choices to consumption patterns, decisions over an estimated USD90 trillion of infrastructure investment (from now to 2030) will be critical in order to avoid becoming locked-in to unsustainable paths (WRI 2016).
 This is particularly true in developing countries, where demands for new buildings, roads, energy and waste-management systems are already surging.
-To some extent, policies that accelerate building renovation rates, including voluntary programmes (Van der Heijden 2018), can 1 support transitions down more sustainable paths (Kuramochi et al. 2018).
-Factoring climate and 2 sustainable development considerations into policy tools that facilitate quantitative emission 3 performance standard (EPS) and the inclusion of climate and sustainable development benefits and risks 4 in infrastructure assessments or risk-adjusted returns on investments in development banks could also 5 prove useful (Rydge et al. 2015).
-Strong policy signals from the UNFCCC and from national climate 6 policies and strategies (including NDCs) could facilitate uptake of the relevant policies and the use of 7 these tools.
-8
+To some extent, policies that accelerate building renovation rates, including voluntary programmes (Van der Heijden 2018), can support transitions down more sustainable paths (Kuramochi et al. 2018).
+Factoring climate and sustainable development considerations into policy tools that facilitate the quantitative emission performance standard (EPS) and the inclusion of climate and sustainable development benefits and risks in infrastructure assessments or risk-adjusted returns on investments in development banks could also prove useful (Rydge et al. 2015).
+Strong policy signals from the UNFCCC and from national climate policies and strategies (including NDCs) could facilitate uptake of the relevant policies and the use of these tools.

-9 Infrastructural investments will also have wide-ranging implications for sustainable, low-carbon urban 10 development, namely transport and mobility.
-To some extent, decision-making frameworks such as 11 Avoid-Shift-Improve could help make these patterns low carbon and sustainable (Dalkmann and 12 Brannigan 2007; Wittneben et al. 2009).
-Mixed land-use planning and compact cities can not only help 13 avoid emissions or shift travellers into cleaner modes (Cervero 2009), ), they can also improve air 14 quality, reduce commuting times, enhance energy security and improve connectivity (Pathak and 15 Shukla 2016; Zusman et al. 2011)
+Infrastructural investments will also have wide-ranging implications for sustainable, low-carbon urban development, namely transport and mobility.
+To some extent, decision-making frameworks such as Avoid-Shift-Improve (ASI) could help make these patterns low carbon and sustainable (Dalkmann and Brannigan 2007; Wittneben et al. 2009).
+Mixed land-use planning and compact cities can not only help avoid emissions or shift travellers into cleaner modes (Cervero 2009), they can also improve air quality, reduce commuting times, enhance energy security and improve connectivity (Zusman et al. 2011; Pathak and Shukla 2016).

-17 17.3.3.5 Mitigation-adaptation relations
+17.3.3.5 Mitigation-adaptation Relations